duxbuse/9thAgeSimulator/README.md

 **What you get at the end:**
 At the end of this you will have a CI pipe line that will run go tests before building go code and loading it into a lightweight alpine image and deploying to the cluster everytime there is a push to the master branch of your repository.

+## Debugging
+It is helpfull to run dry build of the cloud builder `cloud-build-local --dryrun=false --substitutions=REPO_NAME='test-repo',REVISION_ID='test-revision'  .`